transmission-rails/transmission-rpc-ruby/README.md

 Main aim for this project => Object Oriented solution for Transmission RPC connection.

 ## Examples (Currently working)

+To use the `Model` classes you need to set up some configs first

+    Transmission::Config.set host: 'some.host', port: 9091, ssl: false, credentials: {username: 'transmission', password: '********'}

+Now all models will use the globally set configs

 ### Finding a torrent

     torrent = Transmission::Model::Torrent.find 1